-If an applicant experiences unforeseen Grants.gov technical issues beyond the applicant's control that prevent submission of its application by the deadline, the applicant must contact the Veterans Transportation Program Office staff no later than 24 hours after the deadline and request approval to submit its application.
-At that time, Veterans Transportation Program Office staff will instruct the applicant to submit specific information detailing the technical difficulties.
-The applicant must email: A description of the technical difficulties, a timeline of submission efforts, the complete grant application, the applicant DUNS number, and Grants.gov Help Desk tracking number(s) received.
+If an applicant experiences unforeseen Grants.gov technical issues beyond the applicant's control that prevents submission of its application by the deadline, the applicant must contact the VTP Office staff no later than 24 hours after the deadline and request approval to submit its application.
+At that time, VTP Office staff will instruct the applicant to submit specific information detailing the technical difficulties.
+The applicant must email: a description of the technical difficulties, a timeline of submission efforts, the complete grant application, the applicant's Data Universal Numbering System (DUNS) number, and Grants.gov Help Desk tracking number(s) received.
 After the program office reviews all of the information submitted, and contacts the Grants.gov Help Desk to validate the technical issues reported, VA will contact the applicant to either approve or deny the request to submit a late application.
 If the technical issues reported cannot be validated, the application will be rejected as untimely.

 To ensure a fair competition for limited discretionary funds, the following conditions are not valid reasons to permit late submissions: (1) Failure to begin the registration process in sufficient time, (2) failure to follow Grants.gov instructions on how to register and apply as posted on its Web site, (3) failure to follow all of the instructions in the VA solicitation, and (4) technical issues experienced with the applicant's computer or information technology (IT) environment.
 Notifications regarding known technical problems with Grants.gov, if any, are posted on the Grants.gov Web site.